a-r-m-i-n/scssphp-bundle/README.md

 The ScssPHP bundle recognizes changes in SCSS source files (or Symfony configuration) and only re-compiles those changes.

-Also it provides a helpful debugger toolbar entry.
+Also it provides a helpful debugger toolbar entry and a command which allows you to compile the SCSS sources from CLI.